The Best Air Purifier for Pet Dander (What We Run in Our Home)

 What We Use and Why

 We have the Dyson Pure Cool TP04 (the tall tower version) and it has been running in our home for about 5 years without a single issue.
 That kind of longevity is part of why we keep coming back to Dyson.
-The current equivalent is the Dyson Purifier Cool TP07, which is the updated version of the same machine: same tall tower form factor, same core function, quieter and with upgraded filtration.
-That's what we'd point you toward now.

 Here's why it works for a Pom household specifically.

 The HEPA filtration captures 99.97% of particles as small as 0.3 microns, including pet dander, pollen, and bacteria.
-The TP07 uses a fully sealed HEPA H13 system, meaning filtered air can't leak back into the room before it reaches you.
+The PC1 uses a fully sealed HEPA H13 system, meaning filtered air can't leak back into the room before it reaches you.
 In a house where three Poms have been moving around all day, that seal matters.

 The activated carbon layer removes odors and gases alongside particles.
 This is the part that handles the smell.
 Not masking it with fragrance, but actually capturing the compounds that cause it.
 It's a meaningful difference from a basic HEPA-only filter.